jjvanzon/JJs-Reference-Architecture/patterns.md

 It is recommended to keep the key representative of the text itself, and not something more abstract.
 That way it is clearer in the code, what kind of text to expect.

-`Resources` seem part of the [presentation](layers.md#presentation-layer), but they are extensively used in the [business layer](layers.md#business-layer) too, so are put in the [`Business Assemblies`](namespaces-assemblies-and-folders.md#layers).
+`Resources` seem part of the [presentation](layers.md#presentation-layer), but they are extensively used in the [business layer](layers.md#business-layer) too, so might be put in the [`Business Assemblies`](namespaces-assemblies-and-folders.md#layers).
 Especially the `DisplayNames` of [model](#entities) properties might be put in the back-end, so they might be reused in multiple front-ends.

 [`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings) contains reusable resource `strings` for common titles such as `Delete`, `Edit`, `Save`, etcetera.

-`ResourceFormatters` might be used to lead the programming to use the right placeholders required in the resource strings. `< TODO: Example of string with placeholders. >`
+`ResourceFormatters` might be used to lead you to use the right placeholders required by the resource strings. `< TODO: Example of string with placeholders. >`

 `< TODO: Code example for ResourceFromatters. >`

-Extra information in Dutch about how to structure your `Resource` files can be read in [Appendix B](appendices.md#appendix-b-knopteksten-en-berichtteksten-in-applicaties-resource-strings--dutch-).
+Extra information in Dutch about how to structure the `Resource` files can be read in [Appendix B](appendices.md#appendix-b-knopteksten-en-berichtteksten-in-applicaties-resource-strings--dutch-).

 Presentation Patterns